leobudima/elogii-blog/content/hvac-dispatching-best-practices.md

 Dispatching is considered one of the most important and hardest jobs in the HVAC industry.

-In order to keep everything on schedule, you need to coordinate with office leadership, update clients, and guide technicians.
+To keep everything on schedule, you need to coordinate with office leadership, update clients, and guide technicians.

 That’s why it’s important to have the best tools that can help you increase efficiency, and make your operations less stressful.

 ### What Is HVAC?

 **HVAC** stands for _heating, ventilation,_ and _air conditioning_.
-HVAC applies to the many systems for transporting air between indoor and outdoor spaces, as well as heating and cooling.
+HVAC applies to the many systems used for transporting air between indoor and outdoor spaces, as well as heating and cooling.

 They are also the systems that keep humidity at optimal levels by filtering and cleaning indoor air.